Jorge Sampaoli: Marseille

 On 26 February 2021, Ligue 1 club Marseille announced Sampaoli as their coach until June 2023.
 He succeeded Andre Villas-Boas.

 Return to Sevilla

 On 6 October 2022, Sevilla announced the return of Sampaoli to be their coach.
 On 21 March 2023, Sampaoli was sacked after a 2–0 loss to Getafe left Sevilla only two ponts above the relegation places; later that day, he was replaced by José Luis Mendilibar.

 Flamengo

 On 14 April 2023, Sampaoli returned to the Campeonato Brasileiro Série A and Copa Libertadores after Flamengo announced that he signed a contract as their coach until 31 December 2024.
 On 28 September, he was dismissed from his position.

 Rennes

 On 11 November 2024, he returned to Ligue 1 and was appointed manager of Rennes on a contract until 2026.
 On 30 January 2025, Sampaoli was sacked after a series of bad results.

 Return to Atlético Mineiro

 On 2 September 2025, it was announced the return of Sampaoli to Atlético Mineiro on a contract running until December 2027.
+He left the club on 12 February 2026, after a shaky start to the season with two wins in 10 matches.